bcgov/talent-cloud/README.md

 ### Local Development

-This project runs three containers for local development, and uses nginx for networking.
+This project runs three containers for local development.

+In order to avoid cors errors during development we are running a reverse proxy on an nginx server.

 To run the project:
 - ensure your node and npm version match those listed in the dependencies